4383/apophenia/README.md

 Apophenia give meaning to any existing Git repository.

-Apophenia extract and structure all the data from a Git repository to make them usable in RAG or in with AI agents.
+Apophenia extract and structure all the data from a Git repository to make them usable in RAG or within AI agents.

 Apophenia impose a meaningful interpretation on a nebulous stimulus (a Git repo).